HHPA 140 - Concepts of Athletic Training

 Hours: 3

 This course includes a study of the nature and psychology of stress with particular emphasis placed on coping strategies and relaxation techniques.
 Conflict resolution and interpersonal relationships will also be discussed.
+We discuss the connection between chronic stress and disease and how the social determinants of health interact with stress to create disparities across populations.
 Prerequisites: 2.5 GPA.

 HHPH 489 - INDEPENDENT STUDY